vdaas/vald/docs/user/get-started.md

 2. Deploy Vald Agent using helm

-    There is the [values.yaml](../../example/helm/values-standalone-agent-ngt.yaml) to deploy standalone Agent NGT.
+    There is the [values.yaml](../../example/helm/values-standalone-agent-ngt.yaml) to deploy standalone Vald Agent.
     Each component can be disabled by setting the value `false` to the `[component].enabled` field.
 This is useful for deploying standalone Vald Agent NGT pods.

     ```bash